 CAPRI CAFE (SASKI HOTEL)

 The decorated restaurant location occupies the frame sweetly, with the emphasis on the hands of the prominent pianist, who masterfully conduct the piano keys of the ‘Steinway & Sons’.
 Wladyslaw makes eye-contact overtures to a young woman and later fulfills the caprice of some wealthy clients.
-In a scene, when his sister delivers the dismaying news, one could notice a banner with two men profiles and names: ‘Wladyslaw Szpilman / Andrzej Goldfeber’.
+In a scene, when his sister delivers the dismaying news, one could notice a banner with two men’s profiles and names: ‘Wladyslaw Szpilman / Andrzej Goldfeber’.
 The interior of the staged location, created under the careful supervision of Allan Starski, the set designer immortalized by his work on ‘Schindler’s List’, is unevidently full of such tiny historical details, rendering the associates with the occupied Warsaw.
 Szpilman would later come to find shelter inside the cafe at the height of the deportations to Treblinka and soon after the loss of the whole family.
 All while the movie takes the ‘CAPRI’ title, in actual fact the place refers to the image of the ‘SZTUKA’ cafe, the actual work seat of Wladyslaw Szpilman.
-It’s important to note, that the factual place was once located close to the filming site, across the spacious square on Leszno street, and played its significant part within Szpilman’s memories.
+It’s important to note, that the factual place was once located close to the filming site, across the spacious square on Leszno street, and played a significant part in Szpilman’s memories.